 CF=NDPD+DMPDM+NPA (8)

 where the sub-script M refers to the mixing partner.
-Assuming the mixing partner and the fungicide under consideration have multiplicative action we get
+The literature on simple models describing the joint action of pesticides was summarised by Paveley et al. (2003).
+Different types of models have their proponents and critics, but there is general consensus that multiplicative survival models are appropriate where mixture components have different modes of action.
+We thus assume the mixing partner and the fungicide under consideration have multiplicative action and get

 CY=PYY0LS0 1-RD+RDe-k DN 1-RDM+RDMe-kM DMN (9)